 f.
-Cash on Hand
+Cash and Cash Equivalents

-Cash on hand equivalents includes cash on hand, deposits held at-call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash and cash equivalents includes cash on hand, deposits held at-call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
 Bank overdrafts are shown within short-term borrowings in current liabilities on the statement of financial position.